John Jayne

 John Jayne (/ˈdʒeɪn/ JAYN; born 4 March 1997) is a judoka.
 A triple national born and raised in England, he has represented both Great Britain and the United States.
 Most recently, he competed for the latter at the 2024 Summer Olympics.

 Early life and education

-Jayne was born and raised in London to an American father and a Bulgarian mother, giving him triple citizenship.
+Jayne was born and raised in London to an American father and a Bulgarian mother.
 He took his first judo class at the Budokwai in Chelsea at age 3 and went on to train at Moberly Stars Judo in Queen's Park.
 Growing up in London representing the Moberly Stars Judo Club he set an all time British record by winning the British Judo Association National Age Banded Championships ten times.